gabrielolaitan/CognoRise-InfoTech/README.md

 ### 3. Employment Levels:
 - Higher employment levels in Tamil Nadu and Gujarat suggest a strong correlation with industrial and economic development.

+### 4. Pandemic Effect:
+- COVID-19 had a significant, temporary impact on the unemployment rate in India, highlighting the vulnerability of the labor market to global crises.

 ---